vcarius/DnDsCOdes/README.md

 ---

-## ⚙️ Prerequisites and Installation
+## ⚙️ Requirements and Installation

 We highly recommend using `conda` (Miniconda or Anaconda) to manage your environment and dependencies, ensuring no package conflicts occur.